 EENC is hoping to hold an in-person conference, but making all necessary arrangements to host a virtual conference if needed.
 Therefore, presenters must be able to present their proposed topic in-person or virtually.
 EENC will decide by July 1 if the conference will be held virtually, to give everyone plenty of time to prepare.

 Each year EENC provides scholarship funding to help educators attend the conference.
 There is about $3000 available in scholarship funds this year. $1000 of the scholarship funding is available specifically for college students.
 Those applications will be evaluated separately from the general scholarship applications.

 The scholarships will be awarded at three levels: 1) Full- covers the registration cost for both days of the conference, 2) Day- covers the registration cost equivalent to one day of the conference, and 3) Half- covers the registration cost equivalent to half a day of the conference.
 Scholarship amounts awarded are based on the Early Bird Conference rates.
 EENC tries to award all applicants some amount of scholarship funding.

 EENC strives to make the organization, and environmental education, more accessible, inclusive, and welcoming for all communities.
 One of our strategies includes supporting attendance at our conference that is more representative of our state’s demographics and educators.

-New this year!
 EENC recognizes that the scholarship application currently relies solely on an applicant’s writing and that is not everyone’s preferred form of communication.
-If you would like to submit your application via video, audio, graphic design, artwork, poem, etc. there will be an option in the application to do so.
+If you would like to submit your application in the form of a video, audio, graphic design, artwork, poem, etc. there will be an option in the application to do so.

-If you have any questions, please contact Shannon Culpepper, Conference Co-Chair at firstname.lastname@example.org
+If you have any questions please contact Chris Goforth or Shannon Culpepper, EENC Conference Co-Chairs, firstname.lastname@example.org